usize/resume/README.md

   * Wrote code generation tools to increase developer productivity.
   * Developed services to increase observability into the status of puppet releases.
   * Built cross-team relationships that unblocked important projects which had been stalled due to misunderstandings.
-  * Hold regular meetings with teammates to help them do their best work.
+  * Held regular meetings with teammates to help them do their best work.
+(Mentoring)
-  * Lead yearly and quarterly team OKR planning.
+  * Led yearly and quarterly team OKR/project planning and roadmapping.
-  * Communicate the successes and ongoing progress of the team to the larger SRE and software engineering organizations.
+  * Communicated the successes and ongoing progress of the team to the larger SRE and software engineering organizations.
+  * Identified cross organizational opportunities and eliminated redundant work.

 ### 2020-2021 [Box](https://box.com)
 #### Observability SRE : remote

   * Led development of an in house distributed log tailer and metric exporter.
   * Decreased memory usage by ~100x and CPU by ~10x in system daemons, with huge cumulative savings.
+  * Mentored teammates and helped them identify opportunities for taking on impactful projects.
   * Helped build out an interview process for a newly minted SRE-SWE role pipeline.
   * Wrote mapping tools that revealed hidden dependencies between parts of our infrastructure.
   * Designed monitoring systems that helped us understand the performance of our logging platform.